CodeKnight314/AMSTRA/README.md

 - **Outputs**
   - Produces a JSON log of 3D points associated with tracked bounding boxes.
-  - Can periodically trigger BA to refine accumulated 3D structure over time.
-  - Results are inherently noisy due to the **monocular depth ambiguity**, but demonstrate relative positioning and motion trends.

 ## Limitations

 While AMSTRA benefits from real-time processing via separation of computing responsibilities, the inherent limitations prevent AMSTRA from performing more robustly in challenging circumstances.
 Specifically, Mavic 2 Pro drones feature **monocular camera streams**, which limits triangulation accuracy and SORT-based tracking management.

 - If the camera or drone rotates the view too abruptly, SORT attempts to predict how bounding boxes (bboxes) should move to compensate.
-- Without reliable **depth estimation**, predictions often drift or break down.
+- Without reliable **depth estimation**, triangulation predictions often drift or break down.
-- Monocular input cannot easily resolve scale or distance in real time, leading to inconsistent adjustments by the SORT manager.
+- Monocular input cannot easily resolve scale or distance in real time, leading to unrealistic adjustments by the SORT manager and triangulation results with oscillating magnitudes.

 ### Key Challenges